A Kangaroo Wasn’t On The Bingo Card

 A word about mentors

-Long before John Maxwell, Jim Collins, Andy Stanley, Simon Sinek, Patrick Lencioni and many others who have inspired me on my leadership journey; there was Dr. Tom Wilson.
+Long before John Maxwell, Jim Collins, Andy Stanley, Simon Sinek, Patrick Lencioni, and many others who have inspired me on my leadership journey, there was Dr. Tom Wilson.

 But most of all, he was a mentor.
 And for that, I will forever be grateful.
 With great sadness, I’ve learned of his recent passing.
 He will be remembered fondly and missed greatly.

-As I reflect on what Dr. Wilson meant to me personally, I can’t help but think of the impact and importance each of us has for mentors in our lives.After more than thirty years removed from his classes and more than a few gray hairs now, I am more intentional about the impact I can have in the lives of others.
+As I reflect on what Dr. Wilson meant to me personally, I can’t help but think about the impact and importance that each of us has on the mentors in our lives.
+After more than thirty years removed from my classes and with a few gray hairs now, I am more intentional about the impact I can have on the lives of others.

-The simple truth is this – we need mentors who can impart their wisdom and knowledge on to us.
-As leaders, we never stop learning and we must never stop growing.
+The simple truth is this – we need mentors who can impart their wisdom and knowledge onto us.
+As leaders, we never stop learning, and we must never stop growing.
 Mentors can speak truth into our lives and help us keep a healthy perspective.

 My purpose – my why is about developing, inspiring, and mentoring as many leaders as I can.
 That passion, in large part, was because one professor cared enough to pour into the lives of his students in ways he probably never realized.

-Thank you, Dr. Wilson and Godspeed.
+Thank you, Dr. Wilson, and Godspeed.

 Mentoring quotes